Winter Hill, Somerville, Massachusetts: History

 The "Midnight Ride" of Paul Revere crossed over Winter Hill, and is re-enacted each year as part of the Patriots' Day festivities in the Boston area.

 Numerous buildings included in the National Register of Historic Places are found in this neighborhood, including the Adams-Magoun House, the Charles Adams-Woodbury Locke House, the Broadway Winter Hill Congregational Church and the Elisha Hopkins House among others.
+Historical features of the neighborhood include the antique but still usable fire alarm call boxes by the Gamewell company.

 An apartment in the Langmaid Terrace building on Winter Hill at 365 Broadway Avenue was the home of Barack Obama between 1988 and 1991 while he was a student at Harvard Law School.

 By the 21st century, Winter Hill featured a mix of restored homes and aging triple deckers, replete with china gnomes and bathtub Virgin Marys.
 Once known as the home base of Irish gangsters Whitey Bulger, James "Buddy" McLean, Howie Winter and the notorious Winter Hill Gang, Winter Hill is now, as much of the rest of Somerville, experiencing gentrification and a resulting rise in property values and rents.
 Despite these changes, the area continues to hang onto its neighborhood flavor and is home to a large community of Irish and Italian people.

 Winter Hill is home to a variety of eateries, Mama Lisa's and Leone's pizza establishments, Sarma, Tipping Cow, the Winter Hill Bakery, and the Winter Hill Brewing Company.
 A number of new restaurants, cafes, and shops are in the late planning stages.
 Neighborhood Produce, a small community-based grocery store, serves the neighborhood from a location on Medford St., next to the Winter Hill Community School.
 The Theater Coop, one of the Boston area's few new repertory live theaters, is located between Foss Park and the local supermarket.
 Near Winter Hill in East Somerville is a community pottery studio, called Mudflat, and a collective of stained glass artists called Daniel Maher Stained Glass.

 Foss Park abuts Interstate 93 at the base of Winter Hill.
 The park has a large, colorful mural painted behind the public swimming pool, and is home to a wide variety of sporting matches, especially soccer.
 At one time a portion of the Middlesex Canal was located on land that became this park.

-An extension of the Green Line to the Winter Hill area is currently in construction phases, specifically with stations at Medford Street (Gilman Square) and Lowell Street (Magoun Square), though estimated completion has been pushed back, first to December 2021 and then to May 2022.
+An extension of the Green Line nicknamed the GLX, to the Winter Hill area has been completed, specifically with stations at Medford Street (Gilman Square) and Lowell Street (Magoun Square).
+Service began operating in December 2022.
+As of December 2023, the line was still undergoing extensive work due to the tracks being initially installed using the wrong gauge.
+Workers performed track work in the evenings while trolleys ran revenue service on the line during the day.